 Create awareness on other soil erosion control measures

-The volunteer will provide training on the above mentioned topics to farmer trainers personnel of each of the 7 Rural Producer Organizations (RPOs); these will act as ToTs to carry on with the training after volunteer assignment.
-The training will also include representative farmers from each of the RPOs, a total of 30 – 40 farmers per training day.
-It is anticipated that this activity will take about 2 days at each RPO.
-The volunteer is expected to train at least 80 people.
-The farmer selection criteria will be based on their ability to train others.
+The volunteer will provide training on the above mentioned topics to farmer trainers who are personnel of each of the 7 Rural Producer Organizations (RPOs).
+These trainers will extend the intervention by carrying on the training after volunteer assignment is completed.
+The training will include representative farmers from each of the RPOs, a total of 30 – 40 farmers per training day.
+It is anticipated that this activity will take about 2 days for each RPO.
+The volunteer is expected to train at least 80 trainers, and selection criteria will be include the ability to train others.

-The majority of training participants are illiterate or semi-illiterate, the volunteer is advised prepare training materials with this in mind.
-Focus will be on practical demonstrations, pictorials, illustrations and less theory.
-Training venues are usually at a school, in a local church or under the tree/shade or in the garden.
+The majority of training participants are illiterate or semi-illiterate and the volunteer is advised prepare training materials with this in mind.
+Focus will be on practical demonstrations, pictorials, illustrations and a lower emphasis on theory.
+Training venues are usually at a school, in a local church, under a tree or in the garden.

 ANTICIPATED RESULTS FROM THE ASSIGNMENT

-The session of couching ToTs and management of the ACE will help to achieve sustainability; farmers can receive more training in these topics and how they can apply the information for improved sustainable land use.
+The session of coaching trainers and management team of the ACE will help to achieve greater productivity in a way that promotes improved sustainable land use.
+Anticipated deliverables include the following:

-The anticipated deliverables include:

 Trainings conducted and people trained